julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [BUG] - mound of earth is not destroyed when used with the spade
 - [STORY] Use spade on mound of dirt outside the town to uncover a clock face.
   - [TEST] New ItemAction ChangeItemVisibility (clock face) 'item use action:change item visibility:clockface:visible'